-In our Bible study of Ephesians today, we learn that we are members of God’s household, “built on the foundation of the apostles and prophets” (Ephesians 2:19-20).
+In the book of Ephesians, we learn that we are members of God’s household, “built on the foundation of the apostles and prophets” (Ephesians 2:19-20).

 Paul refers to this again in 2 Timothy 3:14-17, when he reminds young pastor Timothy,